ycor/vyos-documentation/docs/build-vyos.rst

 ==========================

-This will guide you though the process of building a VyOS ISO yourself using Docker and works best on a fresh installation of Debain 8 (Jessie).
+This will guide you though the process of building a VyOS ISO yourself using Docker and works best on a fresh installation of Debian 8 (Jessie).

 .. note:: Starting with VyOS 1.2 the developers have decided to change their release model.
 VyOS is now **free as in speech, but not as in beer**, meaning